WebUSB: Use in multi-factor authentication

 A model system for multi-factor authentication uses WebUSB in tandem with an identifying hardware such as an ID card built to ISO/IEC 7810:2003 ID-1 standards.
-This card would constitute a physical representation of an individuals identity.
+This card would constitute a physical representation of an individual's identity.
 WebUSB would then act as a middle man in facilitating the transfer of data stored on the hardware to a given web server.
 The number card would be digitally signed by an authorised party and would digitally connect to a server.
 This connection would require a device capable of reading ISO/IEC 14443 type B connections.
 In order to make this digital connection valid, WebUSB would serve as software connector.